WoodenMaiden/blog.yann-pomie.fr/content/oss/Contributions.md

 RFR is an attempt to recreate a maintain a web Application named Relfinder which was used to determined the relations between two entities in a [RDF knowledge graph](https://en.wikipedia.org/wiki/Resource_Description_Framework).
 First made to replace the Relfinder instanced used by the [AgroLD platform](https://github.com/SouthGreenPlatform/AgroLD_webapp),  I made it OpenSource and as agnostic as possible so the semantic web community could use it.

-> [!Important]
-> As of today's date (2024-01-30) RFR is currently under a complete overhaul into a NestJS app, the project will be production-ready when PR [#16](https://github.com/WoodenMaiden/RelfinderReformedAPI/pull/16) will be merged.

 ![[rfr_test.png]]

 ### TimeCopSync